 Organisational structure and supply chains

-SUEZ operates at over 300 sites across the UK with over 5600 people delivering our recycling and recovery services.
+SUEZ operates at over 300 sites across the UK with more than 5,600 people delivering our recycling and recovery services.
 Our business headquarters are in Maidenhead, UK.
 The following companies are covered by this statement:

 Policies in relation to slavery and human trafficking

 SUEZ has in place the following policies and procedures that set out its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

 - Anti-Slavery and Human Trafficking Policy and Procedure – reviewed annually.